Albert0i/DAO/README-cont.md

     return posts
 ```

+The use Lua script is meant to cut down round tips.
+Both versions bear the same logic.

 #### IV.
 [AUTO_INCREMENT](https://dev.mysql.com/doc/refman/8.4/en/example-auto-increment.html) in MySQL + ORM
 > The AUTO_INCREMENT attribute can be used to generate a unique identity for new rows: